 A portion of Jay's practice focuses on counseling and defending clients in employment disputes involving hiring, termination, discipline, discrimination, wrongful discharge, retaliation, premises liability, workplace violence, disability, OHSA, and wage and hour investigations throughout western Pennsylvania.
-Jay is also experienced in general liability and premises liability matters, and he has represented large manufacturers, retail establishments, family-owned businesses, health care organizations, construction companies, school districts, municipalities and non-profit agencies in all types of workplace injury cases including toxic exposure, traumatic injury and repetitive motion.
-Jay also defends architects, accountants, property managers, attorneys, and municipal officials in errors and omissions cases.
+Jay is also experienced in general liability and premises liability matters, and he has represented large manufacturers, retail establishments, family-owned businesses, health care organizations, construction companies, school districts, municipalities and non-profit agencies in all types of litigation and liability claims brought against them.
+Jay also defends architects, accountants, property managers, attorneys, and municipal officials in errors and omissions cases brought against them.

 Jay is a frequent speaker on workers' compensation and employment-related topics for employers and insurance professionals throughout Pennsylvania.
-He previously served as co-author of the firm's monthly publication, What's Hot in Workers' Compensation, and is a contributer to the year-end summary of the Top 10 Cases in Workers' Compensation.
+He previously served as co-author of the firm's monthly publication, What's Hot in Workers' Compensation, and is a contributor to the year-end summary of the Top 10 Cases in Workers' Compensation.
 Jay is actively involved in a number of professional organizations, including the Lake Erie Claims Association, Insurance Club of Erie County, Northwest Pennsylvania Human Resource Management Association, Pennsylvania Defense Institute, Americans Inns of Court and Erie County Bar Association – Workers Compensation Section.

 An Erie native and graduate of Gannon University (where he was the recipient of the Medal of Honor), Jay received his law degree from the University of Notre Dame Law School.
 He began his career in Chicago with a major Midwestern defense litigation firm and then worked for a defense firm in Pittsburgh before relocating home to Erie with Marshall Dennehey in 1997.